 To obtain the best possible outcome, I will conduct a thorough investigation of your case.
 In breath test case, it can be extremely helpful to bring in an expert witness.
 And if you were found guilty after a trial you may have a right to an appeal.

 Most people are eligble for a hardship license after an OUI is resolved, so you can still drive to work even in the event of a plea or a guilty verdict on a first offense.
 In fact, that is often the primary factor why people choose to accept a plea in cases where there is a decent chance of winning, if they could afford to be without a license.

 So whether you have been arrested for OUI, assault and battery, possession of drugs or some other criminal offense, you are entitled to a strong legal defense.
 The Commonwealth must prove every element of it’s case beyond a reasonable doubt.
 And we challenge that assumption every day.

-Call me 24 hours a day at (781) 380-7730.
+Call me 24 hours a day at (781) 380-7730 to speak with me or my knowledgeable staff.
 I pledge to doggedly defend your rights.
 And remember, my initial phone consultation is absolutely free, with no obligation.